 '''

 // Returns execution status.

-// The format is the same

-// as in the 'POST /execute' method
+// The format is the same as in 'POST /execute'

 GET /execution/status

 '''

 NB.
-Just in case: this API violates a number of design principles, starting with a lack of versioning; it's described in such a manner because of two reasons: (1) to demonstrate how to design a more convenient API, (2) in the real life, you will really get something like that from vendors, and this API is actually quite a sane one.
+Just in case: this API violates a number of design principles, starting with a lack of versioning; it's described in such a manner because of two reasons: (1) to demonstrate how to design a more convenient API, (2) in the real life, you would really get something like that from vendors, and this API is actually quite a sane one.